Artikoli90/Photo_Booth_/README.md

 npm install
 npm run dev

-🙋‍♀️ Made with ❤️ by Sneha Pandey
+🙋‍♀️ Made with ❤️ by Arti